ambernettech/chefdk-fundamentals/scene_05.md

 -

-And the command that we run should similar use our more succint run list.
+And the command that we run should similar uses our more succint run list.

 -